splt/mailboxer/README.md

 After looking for a good gem to use we noticed the lack of messaging gems and functionality in them.
 Mailboxer tries to fill this void delivering a powerful and flexible message system.
-It supports the use of conversations with two or more participants, sending notifications to recipients (intended to be used as system notifications “Your picture has new comments”, “John Doe has updated his document”, etc.), and emailing the messageable model (if configured to do so).
+It supports the use of conversations with two or more participants, sending motifications to recipients (intended to be used as system motifications “Your picture has new comments”, “John Doe has updated his document”, etc.), and emailing the messageable model (if configured to do so).
 It has a complete implementation of a `Mailbox` object for each messageable with `inbox`, `sentbox` and